ahmedhisham73/medical_image_processing_using_filters/README.md

--Fourth the Application needs to be packed in order to be converted into Docker image for production , thanks to MONAI SDK for making this step easier
+-Fourth the Application needs to be packed in order to be converted into Docker image for production , thanks to MONAI SDK for making this step easier.

 -Repository structure is as follows

-1-filter adding to medicalimage -> main development code and the application file 2-input -> input images used to test the filters 3-output -> output results after filters operations 4-execution and packaging -> script to package the application into a container 5-application_Docker file -> Docker container that carries and includes application files for ready made usage
+1-filter adding to medicalimage -> main development code and the application file.

+2-input -> input images used to test the filters.

+3-output -> output results after filters operations.

+4-execution and packaging -> script to package the application into a container.

+5-application_Docker file -> Docker container that carries and includes application files for ready made usage.